-We are huge fans of loop trails but you might consider hiking this as an out and back along the canyon rim only.
+We are huge fans of loop trails, but you might consider hiking this as an out and back along the canyon rim only.
 The left half of loop was ok but not epic.
-You didn’t have the canyon feel or the epic view of the other sections of this trail.
+You didn’t have the canyon feel or the classic view of the other sections of this trail.
 I would be tempted to double up on the epic views.

 This is a short, out and back trail that allows you to explore the only meadow ecosystem in the park that ends at a small catfish pond.
 You can fish without a license and even borrow a pole from the interpretive center if you forgot yours.
 In the summer, this is a great place to gather berries.